malthuswaswrong/Wurkset/README.md

 ```
 wsData.WorksetPath;
 ```
+* Be cautious about:
+	* Concurrency.
+You have to wait for the hard drive.
+Consider implementing as a singleton.
+	* Storing different classes in the same base directory.
+Workset will enumerate faster if everything in the directory is the same class type.
+It's simple to store each class in it's own directory.
+Ex:
+		* C:\Data\ClassA
+		* C:\Data\ClassB
+	* Cluster size.
+Filesystems store files in clusters.
+A 1 b file could still consume 1 kb on disk due to how the filesystem is configured.

+* FAQ:
+ 	* Why?
+ 		* Mostly I want to learn how to make a GitHub repo and this is a project I've thought about for a long time.
+I started programming in the late 90's at a company that didn't have a database and I spent many years managing large sets of data exclusivly through the filesystem.
+It's a good cheap solution for "cold data" that doesn't need fast access or as a stand in for a real repository during development.
+	* How can I store extra files?
+		* The Workset class provides the path to the workset.
+Go nuts.
+Just leave the nameof(T).json file alone.
+	* How does Wurkset store the files?
+		* Classes are stored on the filesystem in a nested subdirectory structure.
+The identity is the combination of these subdirectories cast to a long
+		* Example:
+			* WorksetId 1: {BasePath}\1
+			* WorksetId 11: {BasePath}\1\1
+			* WorksetId 123456: {BasePath}\1\2\3\4\5\6
+		* This structure allows a large number of worksets to be created without creating a very long path, prevents any one directory from having a massive number of files, allows rapid direct access by id, and allows a straight forward binary search to find the "next id" by checking Directory.Exists.
+	* How do I get the identity of the workset that was just created?
+		* When you create or retrieve a workset it is wrapped in a generic class that contains WorksetId, WorksetPath, and various other properties.
+		* See examples below for more information
+	* What about race conditions?
+		* I *think* filesystems are atomic, at least when creating directories, so there *shouldn't* be any issues with parallelism, but I'm not an expert and could be wrong.
+I hope to write tests to prove this in the future.
+This is in the context of creating new Worksets.
+Use regular caution when saving worksets.
 ## Important notes
 * The repository BasePath can be either a full path or a relative path.
 If relative it will be the executing assembly's working directory.